 BEDTIME STORIES FOR KIDS [READ IN ENGLISH / GUJARATI LANGUAGES]

 Kid’s stories are the most cherished memories of everyone’s childhood.
 Serving as some handbook for the parents, kid’s tales always help them build the moral values in children.
 Here, we have some of the most popular bedtime stories for kids along with a few originals as a cherry on the cake!
 Let’s get started with these bedtime stories.

 This brilliant Panchatantra story gives us a very important message.
 It teaches us that there will be times when we may not have any assistance or support while dealing with some difficult situations.
 At that time a sharp mind becomes our greatest strength!
 A person with a good presence of mind and quick thinking capability can protect himself from any awful condition!

-This very interesting Panchatantra story gives us a wonderful message that we should not react foolishly with the fear of the unknown.
+This very interesting Panchatantra story of the Jackal gives us a wonderful message that we should not react foolishly with the fear of the unknown.
 And also that our small but brave efforts help us succeed in any condition.
-Hope you liked the story very much… Read kids story in English & Share it.
+Read kids story in English & Share it.

 This Indian folktale from Rajasthan gives a precious message that one should be careful about what one wishes for because it might come true!
 Before one wishes for something, he must think twice about what if the wish will be granted.

 When a true friend stands by us, we can overcome any grave condition.
 This folktale from Gujarat teaches us about the importance of presence of mind, courage and unity.
 So, why don’t you share this moral story with your friends?

 This Panchatantra story of a bird with two heads tells us that an individual ego in a family would harm each of the members.
 Quarrelling with our own people affects the whole family badly!
 It’s like if we chop one finger, it would harm the whole hand.